-- 1. This chapter shall be applicable to the following major developments: - a.
-Non-residential major developments and redevelopment projects; and - b.
-Aspects of residential major developments and redevelopment projects that are not preempted by the Residential Site Improvement Standards at N.J.A.C.
+- 1. This ordinance shall be applicable to the following major developments: - i.
+Non-residential major developments and redevelopment projects; and - ii.
+Aspects of residential major developments and redevelopment projects that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21 et seq. - 2.
-This chapter shall also be applicable to all major developments undertaken by the Borough of Franklin Lakes.
+This ordinance shall also be applicable to all major developments undertaken by Borough of Oceanport. - 3.
+Applicability of this ordinance to major developments shall comply with last amended N.J.A.C.
+7:8-1.6, incorporated herein by reference.

-- 3. Applicability of this ordinance to major developments shall comply with last amended N.J.A.C.
-7:8-1.6, incorporated herein by reference. - D. Compatibility with Other Permit and Ordinance Requirements
+D. Compatibility with Other Permit and Ordinance Requirements